Matterhorn Ascent

 Climbing the Matterhorn

-Good fitness and stamina are very important, as is ‘sure-footedness’ (the ability to move swiftly and efficiently on a variety of mountain terrain).
+A good level of fitness and stamina is very important, as is ‘sure-footedness’ (the ability to move swiftly and efficiently on a variety of mountain terrain).
 Some scrambling or lower grade rock climbing experience is essential, with the ability to climb at grade III (British Very Difficult, USA 5.4) in mountain boots as a minimum.
 Cramponning skills are an advantage but this can be covered within the course.
 It is most helpful to have done some acclimatisation before the course as this extends the time when the Matterhorn can be attempted.

 Training for the Matterhorn

 The right preparation in the UK can greatly increase your chances of success on the Matterhorn.
-The Lake District and North Wales both offer excellent terrain for Matterhorn training and we are happy to provide this from October to June inclusive (see Lake District Rock Climbing).
-We find that two or three brief sessions properly spaced out are most effective, with time to work on specific fitness training in between.
+The Lake District and North Wales both offer excellent terrain for Matterhorn training and we are happy to provide this from October to June inclusive on one or two of our Alpine Preparation days or a weekend .

 Sample Programme